42-lbastian/inception2/README.md

 You will need to set new volume path in docker-compose.yaml for wordpress and the database.
 You can set the same path in the makefile for the rule fclean.

-You will also need a .env file with the variable:
+You will also need a .env (in the same location as docker-compose.yaml) file with the variable:

 ```
 WEBSITE_NAME=